About Moral Fibres

 That’s where I come in.
 My name’s Wendy, and I aim to make sustainability simple.
 As a sustainability expert, I research and write on all things sustainability here on Moral Fibres, so you don’t have to spend hours trawling the internet.

 I live and breathe sustainability.
-I have got a BSc (Hons) in Environmental Geography from the University of Aberdeen.
+I have a BSc (Hons) in Environmental Geography from the University of Aberdeen.
 I also hold an MSc with distinction in Environmental Sustainability from the University of Edinburgh – specialising in environmental education.

-I have also worked for 17 years in the sustainability sector – from working at national policy level to local government level on sustainable transport policies, right through to working within local communities on climate change education programmes.
-Right now, I balance my time working part-time in sustainable transport, and part-time working on Moral Fibres.
+I have also worked for 17 years in the sustainability sector – from working at national policy level as well as at the local government level on sustainable transport policies, right through to working within local communities on climate change education programmes.

 I have also written a book on natural cleaning, called Fresh Clean Home.
 This was published on 1st February 2018 by Pavilion Books.